 — Washington Nationals (@Nationals) April 22, 2017

-This first picture is the moment when Harvey realized exactly what he allowed.
+This first frame is the Harvey watching exactly what he allowed.
 Though Loby will forever be remembered as NLDS Game Two Home Run Hitter, he had only three homers in all of 2016, and he had only one hit against Harvey in his career before Friday night.
-Watch that information flood into Harvey’s eyes as they watch the ball sail over the center field fence.
+We all have our strengths.
+Power isn’t typically one of Lobaton’s.
+Note that sentence flood into Harvey’s eyes as they track the ball as it sails over the center field fence.

-Part two of this photo story captures the moment that Harvey lets the event seep into every inch of his being.
+Part two of this photo story captures the moment that the reality of the event has completely seeped into every corner of his being.
 “This is my life now,” his body communicates, “I give up pumps to career .224/.301/.329 backup catchers.”
 What a moment.

 The above display is Harvey’s response to Bryce Harper’s two-run homer in the first inning — a natural extension of his Lobaton expressions.
 Harvey’s face after Harper’s homer is an instant of skepticism at Harper’s abilities, especially since Harper started his career 1-for-26 against him.